 Writing, issuing, tracking and reconciling paper checks can tax the resources of a small business.
 Small businesses can now have access to electronic payment solutions, such as Automated Clearing House (ACH), Electronic Funds Transfer and online banking platforms that enable them to streamline the payables process, reducing the time, cost and errors associated with manual payments.
 The ability to monitor transactions in real time enhances your ability to manage your cash position at all times.

 Outsource your payroll

 For many small businesses, their biggest outlay is payroll.
 It can also be one of the more resource intensive functions a business must perform on schedule.
-An increasing number of businesses are turning towards automated payroll processes in order to reduce costs while increasing employee satisfaction.
+An increasing number of businesses are turning to automated payroll processes to reduce costs while increasing employee satisfaction.
 Many small businesses have adopted payroll cards as a way to provide employees with a secure, convenient and low cost way to manage their finances.
-The payroll is downloaded directly to Visa® cards which can be used anywhere and they provide the cardholder with liability protection.
+The payroll is downloaded directly to Visa® cards, which can be used anywhere and they provide the cardholder with liability protection.

 Partner with your Bank for More Creative Solutions

 The small business/banking relationship has changed dramatically in just the last few years.
 New technologies have ushered in the digital age bringing largescale cash management and centralized processing affordably to small businesses in ways that weren’t imaginable a decade ago.
 Now any business can link into the Automated Clearing House (ACH) through its bank and benefit from streamlined collections and payment processes.